Julianne Hough Shows Off Gorgeous Backside In Sexy White Dress

 “I would walk a mile over broken glass just to hold your hand,” one fan commented.

-“Thank you for beeing you!
+“Thank you for beeing [sic] you!
 You inspire me to Get out of bed and Get to school.
 You inspire me to try New Things and make New friends, even tho I don’t see Them Much,” another fan wrote.
 “I just moved by myself, and the only thing that gets me out of bed is to watch your insta story or old dance videos!!
 Thanks again!
 Love u.”

 Previously, The Inquisitr shared that Hough enjoyed a little family trip to her favorite getaway spot — Coeur d’Alene, Idaho.
-In one of the images that was shared with fans, Hough posed on the back of a boat, putting one hand in her hair and resting the other on the seat.
+In one of the images that were shared with fans, Hough posed on the back of a boat, putting one hand in her hair and resting the other on the seat.
 Julianne looked stunning as she went virtually makeup-free in the photo, wearing her short locks down and messy.
 Her toned back was on display in the image as she wore a sexy, vibrant pink swimsuit.

 That shot racked up almost 200,000 likes.